 Overall, the open-label results of the faSScinate study support observations reported from the double-blind period in that the placebo and tocilizumab groups improved similarly when placebo patients were switched to active treatment.
 Further studies are required to investigate the efficacy and safety of tocilizumab in the treatment of patients with SSc and to determine whether tocilizumab produces significant improvement in skin sclerosis and stabilization of lung function.
 A double-blind, phase 3 randomised controlled trial (NCT02453256) will investigate the efficacy and safety of tocilizumab compared with placebo in a 48-week double-blind period and a 48-week open-label period to further investigate the findings of the phase 2 faSScinate trial.

-In conclusion, together with the results from the first 48 weeks of double-blind treatment,18 results from the open-label period of the faSScinate trial suggest that treatment with tocilizumab is associated with benefits for skin fibrosis, lung fibrosis and physical function in patients with SSc a promising therapy for patients with progressive disease who have few treatment options.
+In conclusion, together with the results from the first 48 weeks of double-blind treatment,18 results from the open-label period of the faSScinate trial suggest that treatment with tocilizumab is associated with benefits for skin fibrosis, lung fibrosis and physical function in patients with SSc but increased risk for serious infections.
+Tocilizumab may be a promising targeted therapy for patients with progressive SSc who have few treatment options.

 The Corresponding Author has the right to grant on behalf of all authors, and does grant on behalf of all authors, an exclusive licence (or non-exclusive for government employees) on a worldwide basis to the BMJ Publishing Group Ltd to permit this article (if accepted) to be published in ARD and any other BMJPGL products and sublicences such use and exploit all subsidiary rights, as set out in our licence (http://group.bmj.com/products/journals/instructions-for-authors/licence-forms).